okalova/okalova.github.io/_pages/cv.md

 ## Education ##

-* Ph.D in Molecular & Systems Pharmacology, Emory University, 2027 (expected)
+* Ph.D. in Molecular & Systems Pharmacology, Emory University, 2027 (expected)
 * B.S. in Pharmaceutical Sciences, University of Georgia College of Pharmacy, 2021
   * Minors in Biology & Spanish